What is the IB diploma?

 The IB program is a wonderful opportunity for students to become global citizens of significance.
 The holistic nature of the courses on offer allow students to develop critical thinking skills and community awareness.
 The IB program encourages the students to look at why knowledge is important.
 It is a wonderful preparation for higher study as students must be independent learners who look to complete their learning with guidance from teachers.
 The IB program is recognised worldwide as a breeding ground for scholars and leaders.

 Since launching our IB Diploma Programme, our alumni have gone on to study at a range of different higher education institutions around the world.
 The IB Diploma is globally recognised and easily converted to allow students to apply to university programs across the world.
 During the past three years, our alumni have studied at institutions such as Cornell University, the UNSW, Maastricht University, the University of British Columbia and La Sorbonne.

 Current LCS Students

 LCS prepares students from Maternelle to the Lycée for the French Bac, however, you can also choose to switch to the International Baccalaureate for your last two years of high school.
-The IB program offers an education philosophy focused on developing self-motivated, well-rounded future leaders.
+The IB programme offers an education philosophy focused on developing self-motivated, well-rounded future leaders.
 It allows students to select their own subjects and to benefit from interesting learning methods through subjects such as the CAS and Theory of Knowledge.

-If you wish to reorient your studies and join the IB for Year 11 and 12, there are several people at the school who can help guide you.
+If you wish to reorient your studies and join the IB for Year 11 and 12, there are several people at school who can help guide you.
 Your homeroom teacher, the Head of Orientation, Stéphane Vincent, the Head of IB, Marcel Hennes, or the Senior Education Advisor, Raphaël Teulet.